vertoker/unity-interval-tree/README.md

 ﻿# vertoker.UnityIntervalTree

 Light-weight, performant interval trees written in C# for Unity.
-Based on [jamarino.IntervalTree](https://github.com/jamarino/IntervalTree), adapted by vertoker
+Based on [jamarino.IntervalTree](https://github.com/jamarino/IntervalTree), adapted for Unity by vertoker

 Designed as a drop-in replacement for the popular [RangeTree (GitHub)](https://github.com/mbuchetics/RangeTree) package.
 This project provides a completely new implementation that is, from scratch, focused on reducing memory usage and allocations.